 A study of the concepts and principles considered in introductory algebra.
-Topics include: signed numbers; algebraic expressions; linear equations and inequalities; graphs of linear equations; polynomial expressions, operations, and factorizations; square roots and radical expressions.
+Topics include: signed numbers; algebraic expressions: linear equations and inequalities: graphs of linear equations; polynomial expressions, operations, and factorizations; square roots and radical expressions.
 Prospective students are not required to have previous experience with algebra.
-Prerequisite: Appropriate score on placement test or successful completion of either MTH20 or MTH25 or MTH55 with a "C" or better.
+Prerequisite: MTH20 or MTH25 or MTH55 with a "C" or better or an appropriate score on placement test